I’m not broken

 Too many people are afraid to talk, to ask for help.
 It was not easy for me to share my story, but I have nothing to be ashamed of, nothing to hide.
 Unfortunately, mine is a story common to too many, and it’s important for those who feel alone to know they are not, to know there is always a way out, even when everything seems to be lost.
 From the pain and experiences in my life I have learned more compassion, to not judge a person or their situation.
 No longer are there chains holding me down.
 I’m not broken, and by sharing my story I hope to give hope to others.
 Together we stand, and together we can grow more strength.
 Sharing our stories is the best way to give hope and inspire others to do the same.

-Some of photographs in this article are available as limited edition prints
+Some of the photographs showcased in this article are available as limited edition prints.

 Shopping Cart